tarleb/perevir/README.md

 Perevir reads the input and output blocks into pandoc's internal document format.
 The tests checking the conversion results use the objects of that internal format, **not** the string representation.
-This gives a better accuracy and also makes tests more robust.
+This improves accuracy and also makes tests more robust.

 ### Input and output divs